Even Mattress Firm is launching its own bed-in-a-box brand

 Unlike brands like Casper and Leesa, which have very limited selections of products, Tulo is launching with three different types of mattresses.
 “We believe that one size doesn’t fit all, when it comes to mattresses,” says Goodman.
 “We also believe that some consumers need to try the product before they purchase it, so we are having the mattresses available in stores.”
 All of this makes sense for Mattress Firm, which now needs to distinguish itself from the newer upstarts by highlighting its massive network of retail stores and its large number of options.

 Mattress Firm isn’t the only big player in the bed-in-a-box game.
 Serta Simmons recently launched Tomorrow, a sub-brand targeting millennials.
-It’s still early in the bed-in-a-box boom, but what is clear is that the biggest players in the mattress world are betting that more and more that consumers will buy their mattresses online.ES
+It’s still early in the bed-in-a-box boom, but what is clear is that the biggest players in the mattress world are betting that more and more consumers will buy their mattresses online.ES